chkpnt/MSEdge-Vagrant/README.md

 ## Windows Updates

 The VM can be unusable for a significant amount of time due to the search and installation for updates.
-Therefore, the automatic update feature of Windows Update can be disabled during provisioning.
+Therefore, the automatic update feature of Windows Update can be disabled in the configuration of the provisioning.

-If you do so, strongly recommend to manually initiate the installation of the updates when you do not need the VM but as soon as possible.
+If you do so, I strongly recommend to manually initiate the installation of the updates when you do not need the VM but as soon as possible.

 ## System UI Language